tailwindlabs/prettier-plugin-tailwindcss/README.md

 By default this plugin sorts classes in the `class` attribute, any framework-specific equivalents like `className`, `:class`, `[ngClass]`, and any Tailwind `@apply` directives.

-You can sort additional attributes using the `tailwindAttributes` option, which takes an array of attribute names:
+You can extend this behavior to sort classes in any attribute using the following options:

+- `tailwindAttributes`: An array of exact attribute names to sort.
+- `tailwindAttributesStartsWith`: An array of prefixes to match attributes that begin with a certain string.
+- `tailwindAttributesEndsWith`: An array of suffixes to match attributes that end with a certain string.

+#### Example 1

 ```json5
 // .prettierrc